 Councillor Hargreaves said the draft Local Plan contained some excellent Development Management policies which would assist the Council's Planning Committee but further work was required before Regulation 19.
-The document was three times the length of the NPPF and twice that of the 2005 Local Plan and required far fewer words.
-He was concerned that too many words would "make easy picking for lawyers.
 He said the new "active travel routes" were not adequate, as demonstrated by the case of Newport where the suggested travel solution was to provide new residents with an e-bike to deal with the issue of road congestion.
 A policy on water and sewage infrastructure was also required.
 He looked forward to seeing the next version of the document following the consultation.